-Last Updated on September 10, 2020 by Editorial Team
+Last Updated on February 7, 2022 by Editorial Team

 Number Line is one such topic highly required to be well versed in order to understand concepts derived from it later.
-Children with dyscalculia usually have trouble in decoding patterns, and understanding arithmetic.
-The effect is also pronounced in understanding number line as well.
-Hence, reconstructing the image of number line is important.
+Children with dyscalculia usually have trouble decoding patterns, and understanding arithmetic.
+The effect is also pronounced in understanding number lines as well.
+Hence, reconstructing the image of the number line is important.
 Early adaptation to the topic with good practice is the only solution to the issue.
 Special educators know its importance as well.

-7.)
-Pearl Diver
+7. Pearl Diver

 As a diver, your aim is to get as many pearls as possible from deep underwater.
 To get it, you have to dive among shipwrecks and sunken ruins navigating the number line.
 On landing at the right number as given in the task, you will be rewarded with a pearl.
 Be careful with the electric eel passing by.
 You only have 3 lives to carry the level.

 It tests your knowledge of the number line concept by teaching properties of numbers, how to plot numbers, how to visualize quantity on the number line, how to order numbers, and how to use the number line as a visual model for mathematical operations.